 These two statements report the Town's net position and changes in them.
-The Town's net position, the difference between assets and liabilities, is one way to measure the Town's financial health, or financial position.
+The Town's net position, the difference between assets plus deferred outflows of resources and liabilities plus deferred inflows of resources, is one way to measure the Town's financial health, or financial position.
 Over time, increases or decreases in the Town's net position are one indicator of whether its financial health is improving or deteriorating.
 The reader needs to consider other nonfinancial factors, however, such as changes in the Town's property tax base and the condition of the Town's capital assets, to assess the overall health of the Town.